What kind of gear do the photographers use?

 How many images will we receive?

-A typical 10-hour wedding will generally yield between 700-900 images, depending on the length of coverage time, as well the number of elements that are incorporated into the wedding day.
-The more time you give us to photograph your portraits = higher yield.
+A typical wedding will generally yield between 500-800 images, depending on the length of coverage time, as well the number of elements that are incorporated into the wedding day.
+There are many things our couples can do to increase their yield of images from their wedding day, which can be found here.

 How soon can we get our images?

-While we guarantee delivery within 16 weeks of your event date, we typically deliver around 8-10 weeks (or sooner, depending on the time of year).
-Engagement sessions are guaranteed at 6 weeks, but we typically deliver between 3-4 weeks.
-To date, we’ve never been late on our deliveries.
+While we guarantee delivery within 20 weeks of your event date, we typically deliver around 8-12 weeks (or sooner, depending on the time of year).
+Engagement sessions are guaranteed at 12 weeks, but we typically deliver between 6-8 weeks.
+To date, we’ve never fallen behind schedule on our deliveries.

 Do we get the copyright release?